AutoNeRF: Training Implicit Scene Representations with Autonomous Agents: Conclusion

 \section{Conclusion}

 This work introduces a task involving navigating in a 3D environment to collect NeRF training data.
-We show that RL-trained modular policies outperform classic Frontier Based Exploration on this task, and compare different training reward functions.
-We also suggest evaluating NeRF from a scene-understanding point of view and with robotics-oriented tasks: BEV map generation, planning, rendering, and camera pose refinement.
+We show that RL-trained modular policies outperform classic frontier-based exploration as well as other end-to-end RL baselines on this task, and compare different training reward functions.
+We also suggest evaluating NeRFs from a scene-understanding point of view and with robotics-oriented tasks: BEV map generation, planning, rendering, and camera pose refinement.
 Finally, we show that it is possible with the considered method to reconstruct house-scale scenes.
 Interesting future work could target fine-tuning navigation models automatically on a scene.

 { }